8. The SMAL Linker

 <symbol reference> ::= FWD ( R<identifier> )

-The effect of an object reference is to cause the assembler, when used as a linker, to link the indicated object file if the previously loaded material has made any references to the symbols in the symbol list and the referenced symbols have not been previously defined.
-Each symbol in the symbol list takes the form of an external name, that is, an identifier consisting of an "R" prefix on an identifier used as an operand of a COMMON or INT directive in the object file.
-The following is a legal SMAL library file:
+An object reference causes the SMAL assembler, when used as a linker, to link an object file if the previously loaded material has made references to any symbol in the symbol list and that symbol has not yet been defined.
+Each symbol in the symbol list takes the form of an external name, that is, it starts with an R prefix on an identifier used as an operand of a COMMON or INT directive (see Chapter 4) in the object file.
+See the following example:

 IF FWD(RSIN) !
 FWD(RCOS) !
 FWD(RTAN)